 - 401(k) business financing can allow you access to funding with minimal to no debt obligations.

-- Using a 401(k) for business purposes can be associated with a variety of costs, regulations, and specific qualification criteria.
+- A 401(k) can provide funds for business purposes and can be associated with a variety of costs, regulations, and specific qualification criteria.

-- You can use funds from your 401(k) to purchase a business if you’re in need to finance an acquisition, or you can use it to fund an existing business to be used for a variety of business purposes.
+- Using a 401(k) to buy a business can help finance an acquisition, or you can use it to fund an existing business to be used for a variety of business purposes.

 Using a Rollover for Business Startups (ROBS)